 A native of Clarksdale, he attended The University of the South at Sewanee and graduated from the University of Tennessee Medical School in Memphis.
 He is double board certified in both emergency medicine and addiction medicine.
 Tom and his wife, Vicki Rowland Fowlkes, are members of St. Peter’s Episcopal Church and have three daughters.

-Lane Massey is originally from Batesville, MS, but has lived in Oxford since 2015.
-He is a licensed funeral director, embalmer, and crematory operator for Coleman Funeral Home.
-A majority of his day is spent serving our families, working on front office tasks, and training new funeral directors.
-Lane works with local and regional government agencies in completing paperwork for the company, and oversees many aspects of our Magnolia Mortuary company.
+Lane Massey is originally from Batesville, MS, and lived in Oxford for five years.
+Lane is a resident of Southaven, MS and is a licensed funeral director, embalmer, and crematory operator for Coleman Funeral Home in Olive Branch and Southaven.
+A majority of his day is spent serving our families and training new funeral directors.
+Lane works with local and regional government agencies in completing paperwork for the company.

 A graduate of South Panola High School, Lane played baseball for the majority of his time in school and was even afforded the opportunity to play at the intercollegiate level in parts of Kentucky and Arkansas.
 He furthered his education at Northwest Mississippi Community College and earned a degree in mortuary science.
 He plans to complete a bachelor in business administration at The University of Mississippi in the next few years.
-He is also studying to become a licensed preneed insurance agent.
+He is a licensed pre-need insurance agent assisting families with future funeral planning.

 When not at Coleman, Lane is still active on the ball field as he plays in many softball tournaments around North Mississippi and Tennessee.
-He is becoming more active in Lafayette County as he has joined Young Professionals of Oxford.
+Lane also enjoys being involved in various community organizations in Desoto County.